magic-systems-io/laravel-notifyre-sms/docs/getting-started/INSTALLATION.md

 ## Step 3: Configure Environment Variables

-The publish command adds these variables to your `.env` file:
+Add these variables to your `.env` file:

 ```env
 # Required: Choose your driver